antoniomtz/openvino_build_deploy/ai_ref_kits/agentic_llm_rag/README.md

 _Requests can take up to one hour to process._

-After you get access to the Llama model weights, you can convert the chat and embedding models.

 To convert the chat and embedding models, run:
 ```shell
 python convert_and_optimize_llm.py --chat_model_type qwen2-7B --embedding_model_type bge-large --precision int4 --model_dir model